Planning an event? Here’s the first step in your church communications strategy

 Most people make emotional decisions, then support those decisions with logic later.

-That means if you can’t connect with your audience on an emotional level, you’ll miss them — and they’ll miss out on whatever benefit you hoped to bring to their lives.
+That means, in your church communications strategy, if you can’t connect with your audience on an emotional level, you’ll miss them — and they’ll miss out on whatever benefit you hoped to bring to their lives.

 Here’s the solution: